Minigugus/LAP-compiler/README.md

 # LAP Compiler

-> A very simple LAP to multiple language (C or JS) compiler created for educationnal purpose.
+> A very simple LAP (pseudo-code) to multiple language (C or JS) compiler created for educationnal purpose.

 The LAP compiled by this compiler does not follow a standard.